Bachelor's Degree in Biomedical Engineering

 An ability to acquire and apply new knowledge as needed, using appropriate learning strategies

-An ability to apply fundamental knowledge in biomedical engineering to nurture new technologies from concept to commercialization
+A fundamental knowledge and an appreciation of the technology and business processes necessary to nurture new technologies from concept to commercialization

 Putting You on Track for Professional Success